 The key difference between a co-op vs condo is the type of ownership.
 Co-ops are owned by a corporation and are not considered real property.
 When buying a co-op apartment in NYC you are actually buying shares in the corporation that are allocated to that apartment and this entitles you to a proprietary lease.
 When you are buying a condo, you are buying real property – similar to a single-family house or townhouse – that is an actual deeded property that receives a separate tax bill.

 The answer is it depends.
 Every co-op is different.
 Many NYC co-ops allow for 20% or 25% down, while others expect 30% down.
-In the extremely exclusive co-ops you may find on Fifth Avenue or Park Avenue, we have even seen expectations that co-op buyers put down 40% or greater as a down payment.
+In the extremely exclusive co-ops you may find on Fifth Avenue or Park Avenue, we have even seen expectations that co-op buyers put down 40% or greater amount of money as a down payment.
 While this might be good for the financial quality of residents in the building, it can affect your ability to purchase a co-op, so make sure to discuss with your agent to ensure you are focused on the right building.

 Of course, there are always exceptions to the rule, a select few of the most exclusive co-ops in NYC expect buyers to have financial reserves post closing equal to the purchase price of the apartment.
 To learn more about how much cash you’ll need when buying a co-op in NYC, read our blog post “How Much Cash Do I Need to Buy a Co-op in NYC?”

 The rules around subletting a co-op apartment may seem restrictive to most people, but the primary goal of such rules is to encourage high shareholder occupancy as owners are generally viewed as more likely to take better care of the apartment and building than tenants.
-Regardless of the reason for the rules, the sublet policy of each co-op may vary.
+Regardless of the reason for the rules, the sublet policy of each co-op may vary from building to building.
 Many co-ops require you to live in the apartment for two years before being allowed to sublet.
 If you are able to sublet, most co-ops charge an additional fee for subletting, require board approval of the person subletting the apartment, and there can be restrictions or caps on the number of years you are allowed to sublet during the period of your ownership.

 A flip tax is a transfer fee paid for by a buyer or seller to the co-op during a co-op apartment sale transaction.
 It is simply a fee and technically not a “tax”, therefore it is not deductible as a property tax as it is not levied by a government entity.
 The amount of the flip tax varies from co-op to co-op, but this information is generally outlined in the building’s proprietary lease or co-op by-laws.
 A few of the methods co-ops use to calculate the flip tax include percentage of sale price, percentage of profits, set dollar amount per share owned, and the list goes on.